TommyRiquet/React-Application-Templates/Intermediate/public/Readme.md

 You can place other static assets in the `public` folder that your application requires.

-By understanding the purpose and usage of the `public` folder, you can effectively manage your static assets in a simple React application.
+By understanding the purpose and usage of the `public` folder, you can effectively manage your static assets in an intermediate React application.